-"sleep," Old English ræste, reste "rest, bed, intermission of labor, mental peace," common Germanic (Old Saxon resta "resting place, burial-place," Dutch rust, Old High German rasta, German Rast "rest, peace, repose"), of uncertain origin.
+[sleep, repose, slumber] Old English ræste, reste "rest; a bed or couch; intermission of labor; mental peace, state of quiet or repose," from Proto-Germanic *rasto- (source also of Old Saxon resta "resting place, burial-place," Dutch rust, Old High German rasta, German Rast "rest, peace, repose"), a word of uncertain origin.

-Original sense seems to be a measure of distance (compare Old High German rasta, which in addition to "rest" meant "league of miles," Old Norse rost "league, distance after which one rests," Gothic rasta "mile, stage of a journey"), perhaps a word from the nomadic period.
-Unless the original sense is "repose," thence extended secondarily to "distance between two resting place."
+The original prehistoric signification of the Germanic noun was perhaps a measure of distance; compare Old High German rasta, which in addition to "rest" meant "league of miles," Old Norse rost "league, distance after which one rests," Gothic rasta "mile, stage of a journey."
+If so, perhaps a word from the nomadic period.
+But if the original sense was "repose," the sense was extended secondarily to "distance between two resting places."

-The meaning "support, thing upon which something rests" is attested from 1580s.
-At rest "dead" is from mid-14c., on the notion of "last rest."
-Rest stop is from 1973.
-Colloquial expression to give (something) a rest "to stop talking about it" is first recorded 1927, American English.
+At rest "dead" is from mid-14c., on the notion of "last rest, the big sleep, the grave."
+The roadside rest stop for drivers on busy highways is by 1970.
+The colloquial expression give (something) a rest "stop talking about it" is by 1927, American English.

-"repose, cease from action," Old English ræstan, restan "take repose by lying down; lie in death or in the grave; cease from motion, work, or performance; be without motion; be undisturbed, be free from what disquiets; stand or lie as upon a support or basis," from root of rest (n.1).
-Transitive senses "give repose to; lay or place, as on a support or basis" are from early 13c.
-Meaning "cease from, have intermission" is late 14c., also "rely on for support."
-Related: Rested; resting.
-Common Germanic, with cognates in Old Frisian resta, Dutch rusten, Old High German raston, German rasten, Swedish rasta, Danish raste "to rest."
-Resting place is from mid-14c.
+[to repose; to cease from action] Middle English resten, from Old English ræstan, restan "take repose by lying down; lie in death or in the grave; cease from motion, work, or performance; be still or motionless; be undisturbed, be free from what disquiets; stand or lie as upon a support or basis," from Proto-Germanic *rastejanan (source also of Old Saxon restian, Old Frisian resta, Middle Dutch rasten, Dutch rusten, Old High German reston, German rasten, Swedish rasta, Danish raste "to rest"), a word of doubtful etymology (compare rest (n.1)).